sparks-cam/sparks-cam.github.io/_projects/url-reputation-playbook.md

 ## About This Project

-As a cybersecurity engineer working in Incident Response at a children’s hospital, repetitive enrichment tasks — especially around suspicious URLs — consumed a surprising amount of analyst time.
-I built this Splunk SOAR playbook to **reduce alert fatigue**, **speed up decision-making**, and **increase investigation consistency** across our SOC.
+In my experience when it comes to IR, repetitive enrichment tasks especially around suspicious URLs consumed a surprising amount of time.
+I built this Splunk SOAR playbook to **reduce alert fatigue**, **speed up decision-making**, and **increase investigation consistency** across our SOC and our MSSP.

 This playbook automatically detonates URLs against multiple internal and external reputation sources, normalizes the results, and **recommends next steps** aligned to our security policies.

-> **Impact:** Reduced manual URL triage time from ~6 minutes per IOC to < 45 seconds, while improving evidence quality in cases.
+> **Impact:** Reduced manual URL triage time while improving evidence quality in cases.

 ---